Communities and Justice

 • Centre for Health Record Linkage (CHeReL) – the Data Linkage Centre, responsible for data linkage for the Project.

-• NSW Data Analytics Centres (DAC) – the Data Host
+• NSW Data Analytics Centres (DAC) – the Data Host.

 DCJ and its contracted entities must comply with specific privacy, data sharing and records legislation, and with relevant NSW Government frameworks and policies.